Mexican spiced cauliflower white bean soup is the perfect lunch or weeknight meal.

 - Great Northern White Beans (or cannellini beans)

-Start by removing the florets from the cauliflower and chop them into even size pieces, no need to make them pretty florets.
+- Start by removing the florets from the cauliflower and chop them into even size pieces, no need to make them pretty florets.
+Learn how to cut a head of cauliflower in this video.

-Take the soup off the heat.
+- Take the soup off the heat.
 Blend smooth with an immersion blender or transfer the soup in batches to a blender, being careful to not overfill the blender with hot liquids (also be sure to vent the blender and put a clean dishtowel over the top so you don’t get soup on the ceiling).
+Watch me blend the soup in this video.

 - Buy a bag of cauliflower florets from the store.
 Take a minute to chop the florets so they are all relatively the same size before cooking.